 Since the Global Financial Crisis, the banking sector has suffered widespread reputational damage.
-However, during the current crisis, economies are looking to the banking sector to support the recovery from the latest global catastrophe.
-Has the COVID-19 pandemic potentially provided the opportunity for banks to restore their reputation and trust globally?
-Do the continuous lockdowns and restrictions in the world add pressure on banks as people look to access more loans and financial support?
+Yet during the current crisis, the global economy is looking to the banking sector for support.
+Has the COVID-19 pandemic provided an opportunity for banks to restore their reputation?
+Do the continuous lockdowns and restrictions add pressure on banks as people look to access more loans and financial support?

 We will also present the results of our Brand Finance Banking 500 2021 study into the world’s most valuable and strongest banking brands, and discuss which banks have responded well to the crisis.

 |13.55 - 14.00||Guest Sign-on|